Understanding How To Contest A New York Will

 - Late additions of nonfamily beneficiaries

 While settling will contests out of court is typically better for all parties, sometimes going to trial is the only way to resolve the matter.
-I am an experienced trial lawyer who has practiced for decades in Surrogate’s Court.
-You can rely on my experience as a negotiator and a litigator.
-I will discuss your options with you so you can make an informed decision about how to move forward.
+Our attorneys are experienced litigators who have practiced for decades in Surrogate’s Court.
+You can rely on their experience as negotiators and trial attorneys.
+They will discuss your options with you so you can make an informed decision about how to move forward.

-For a free, 30-minute consultation at either of my full-service offices, located in Queens and Nassau County, please call me at 718-509-6344 or contact me online.
+For a free, 30-minute consultation at either of our full-service offices, located in Queens and Nassau County, please call us at 347-941-0443 or contact us online.